marclevetin/tic-tac-toe/notes/script.md

 ### Virtual DOM and Lifecycle
 Every component goes through a lifecycle.
 Like any JS framework, there are a ton of lifecycle methods.
 The important ones for today are `render` and `componentDidMount`.
 The other one that is probably important is `componentWillUnmount`.

+If you're curious:
+- `componentDidMount` is often used to get data through APIs.
+- `render` puts the stuf on the page.
+- `componentWillUnMount` is often used for cleanup tasks.

 Learn more here: http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

 React maintains a thing called the "Virtual DOM" which is a copy of the DOM that we see on the page.
 When a component has a state change, React's engine sees the change and runs through a diff-ing process to decide is the component needs to change.
 It errs on the side of caution and re-renders.
 There are ways to control this re-rendering, but that's outside of the scope of this demo.